 1. Group size.

 2. Building students' awarenss on accountability and roles within the groups: I have incorporated a group checklist after students finish a task.
 They know that they will have to self-assess at the end of every project and that gives them a clear view of what I expect from their work.
-Prompting and scaffolding is provided along the way, thus developing a sense of increasing independence, something that I love to see in my first graders.
+Prompting and scaffolding is provided along the way, thus developing a sense of increasing independence, something that I love to see in my first graders.3.
+Agree on protocols and norms to make group work a smooth thing to do.

 4. Teachers are coaches and facilitators.